stephsuber/renci-website/src/content/news/features/2008/06/12_renci-at-ecu-teams-with-dare-county-schools-during-hurricane-awareness-week/index.md

 Donna Kain, assistant professor of technical communication and director of outreach for RENCI at ECU, worked with students to create teen-to-teen public service announcements about storms and evacuation safety.Third and fifth graders at Nags Head Elementary also had a visit from ROVER and learned about measuring wind speed, pressure, and temperature using hand-held devises.
 Working in small groups, the students measured and recorded weather data at different locations on the school grounds.

-“Overall, the students seemed really engaged and interested in the technology,” said Kain “We’re pleased that we could come out in the ROVER and work with the schools.”
+"Overall, the students seemed really engaged and interested in the technology," said Kain "We're pleased that we could come out in the ROVER and work with the schools."

 <strong>RENCI…Catalyst for Innovation</strong>
 The Renaissance Computing Institute brings together teams of talented researchers, engineers, technologists and leaders in government, business, the arts and humanities to attack major research questions and community issues in ways that accelerate discovery and drive innovation.
 RENCI has nationally significant expertise and capabilities in high performance computing, visualization, collaborative tools, networking, device prototyping, and data systems as well as engagement sites across the state.
 Founded in 2004 as a major collaborative venture of Duke University, North Carolina State University, the University of North Carolina at Chapel Hill and the state of North Carolina, RENCI is a statewide virtual organization.
 For more, see <a href="https://www.renci.org/">www.renci.org</a>.